fenago/pytest-quick-start-guide/testing-with-pytest/Lab_5.md

 )
 ```

-You’ll want more information in your setup if you’re going to distribute to a
-wide audience or online.
-However, for a small team or just for yourself, this
-will suffice.

-You can include many more parameters to setup(); we only have the required
-fields.
-The version field is the version of this plugin.
-And it’s up to you when
-you bump the version.
-The url field is required.
-You can leave it out, but you
-get a warning if you do.
-The author and author_email fields can be replaced with
-maintainer and maintainer_email, but one of those pairs needs to be there.
-The
-license field is a short text field.
-It can be one of the many open source licenses,
-your name or company, or whatever is appropriate for you.
-The py_modules
-entry lists pytest_nice as our one and only module for this plugin.
-Although it’s
-a list and you could include more than one module, if I had more than one,
-I’d use packages instead and put all the modules inside a directory.

 So far, all of the parameters to setup() are standard and used for all Python
 installers.
 The piece that is different for pytest plugins is the entry_points